Ben Affleck And Jennifer Garner Are Reportedly ‘Getting Along Better Than Ever’

 Ben Affleck and Jennifer Garner are reportedly back together.

-Although rumors have been swirling for the past several months in regard to the couple’s alleged reunion, which have gone unconfirmed, the latest report suggests that Jennifer Garner recently revealed that she and her estranged husband are now intimate with one another.
+Although rumors have been swirling for the past several months in regard to the couple’s alleged reunion, which has gone unconfirmed, the latest report suggests that Jennifer Garner recently revealed that she and her estranged husband are now intimate with one another.

 “Jennifer confided in a friend that she and Ben Affleck are getting along better than ever,” a source told Radar Online of the couple.